nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Users who have a large number of contacts and meetings
 * Typists

-This user guide serves as an introduction on how to incorporate QuickContacts into your daily workflow.
+This user guide provides a detailed documentation on QuickContacts and serves as an introduction on how to incorporate QuickContacts into your daily workflow.
+From having QuickContacts installed to making the best use out of QuickContacts, this user guide has everything you need.
 Head over to the [Getting started](#getting-started) section to get onboard!

 ## Table of Contents
 - [Getting started](#getting-started)